sancons20/calendar-card-pro/README.md

 - Maintains a consistent card height
 - Automatically updates as events pass

-The card supports toggling between compact and full views by tapping/clicking (default behavior) or through custom tap/hold actions.
+The card supports toggling between compact and full views by tapping/clicking through custom tap/hold actions.
 This provides easy access to all events while maintaining a clean, space-efficient display by default.

 #### Actions